-Jaguar’s story arcs from how a prodigiously gifted musician becomes an esteemed classical organist and choir director, but has been burying a vibrant pop artist spirit.
+Jaguar’s story arcs from how a prodigiously gifted musician becomes an esteemed church organist and choir director with a dark secret: she’s stowing away a pop artist deep inside her soul.
 From age 7, she studied piano and organ, and, by 13, she was enduring a rigorous program of rehearsals and performances, often woodshedding 5 hours a day.
-Her gifts and steely resolve were recognized early on when she earned the Tri-M Master Musician award, and, at 15, was accepted into the prestigious Westminster College Choir.
+Her gifts and steely resolve were recognized early on when she earned the Tri-M Master Musician award, and, at 15, was accepted into the prestigious Westminster Choir College.

 By her 20s, however, Jaguar was drawn to the impactfully concise musicality and direct emotionality of pop music.
 She found a refreshing comfort in the genre’s simplicity and discovered a cathartic creativity in singing and writing about her interior landscape.
 Being confessional and musical in a three-chord medium was a welcomed break from boot-camp practice sessions and the challenging technicality of classical music.